brandonuscg/qcpy_readme/tutorial.md

 2. Apply a Hadamard gate to the first qubit.
 3. Apply a CNOT gate, using the first qubit as control and the second as target.
 4. Measure the circuit.
+5. Run program
+6. Show probability
+7. Show qsphere

 ## Step 1: Setting Up Your Python File
-Create a new Python file, e.g., `my_first_qc.py`, and start by importing QCPY.
+Create a new Python file, e.g., `my_first_qc.py`, and start by importing the qcpy modules we need for building a circuit, measuring it, and visualizing it.

-In terminal:
+In terminal, use a text-editor of your choice, I'll be using vim:

 ```terminal
 vim my_first_qc.py